 We are dedicated and committed:

-Dr. Karissa Greving Mehall is the clinical director and supervisor of the Arizona Marriage and Family Therapy Clinic and has been clinically working with individuals, couples, and families for approximately 13 years.
-She is a clinical lecturer and the Co-Director for the Masters of Advanced Studies in Marriage and Family Therapy Program (designed to train practitioners who desire to practice Marriage and Family Therapy) at Arizona State University for the T. Denny Sanford School of Social and Family Dynamics.
+Dr. Karissa Greving Mehall is the Clinical Director and supervisor of the Arizona Marriage and Family Therapy Clinic and has been clinically working with individuals, couples, and families for approximately 16 years.
+She is a Clinical Assistant Professor and the Co-Director for the Masters of Advanced Studies in Marriage and Family Therapy Program (designed to train practitioners who desire to practice Marriage and Family Therapy) at Arizona State University for the T. Denny Sanford School of Social and Family Dynamics.
 Dr. Mehall trains and supervises clinical therapists, and she has presented information on children, couples, and families at local, national and international workshops and conferences.
 Dr. Mehall served as the President-Elect and President (2008-2012) of the Arizona Association for Marriage and Family Therapy.

 The Arizona Marriage and Family Therapy Clinic is operated by Master-and PhD-Level therapists.
-Associate and Intern therapists at the Clinic are supervised by licensed Marriage and Family therapists who are trained as Clinical Supervisors by the state of Arizona.
+We are a team comprised of Clinical Supervisors, Associate and Intern Therapists providing therapy services at 3 locations.
+Associate and Intern therapists at the Clinic are supervised by Licensed Marriage and Family therapists.